 The official Website Address for the Association of Career Technical Education of Arizona is www.acteaz.org.

-The website and social media is maintained by the Technology Consultant.
+The website and social media is maintained by the Branding and Technology position.

 Affiliate Membership on our ACTEAZ Board of Directors

 By-Laws state that Affiliates that have a voting position on the ACTEAZ Board of Directors and eligible for representation must have the following: